dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 attack.
 A sufficiently motivated attacker will find and exploit these points of failure.
 And when it comes to money, the state has all the motivation in the world to shut down a competing system.
-This - and only this - is why Bitcoin\'s design is so intricate and complicated.
+This - and only this - is why Bitcoin's design is so intricate and complicated.
 Its incentive-driven architecture favors one thing above all else: survival.
 Because you would have to destroy all parts of it simultaneously, a radically decentralized system is extremely resilient to any kind of disruption.

-While previous attempts - especially bit gold, b-money, and RPOW - were quite close to Bitcoin\'s eventual design, all systems had at least one of the following flaws:
+While previous attempts - especially bit gold, b-money, and RPOW - were quite close to Bitcoin's eventual design, all systems had at least one of the following flaws:

 -   Central ownership registry required to prevent double-spending